-Delays in submitting letters of intent, pre-applications, and proposals may be unavoidable.
-DOE has accepted late submissions when applicants have been unable to make timely submissions because of technological disruptions or significant natural disasters.
-Other circumstances do not justify late submissions.
+Delays in submitting letters of intent, pre-proposals, and proposals may be unavoidable.
+DOE has accepted late submissions when applicants have been unable to make timely submissions because of widespread technological disruptions or significant natural disasters.
+DOE has made accommodations for incapacitating or life-threatening illnesses and for deaths of immediate family members.
+Other circumstances may or may not justify late submissions.
 Unacceptable justifications include the following:

-- Failure to begin submission process early enough. - Failure to provide sufficient time to complete the process.

-- Failure to understand the submission process. - Failure to understand the deadlines for submissions. - Failure to satisfy prerequisite registrations. - Unavailability of administrative personnel.
+- Failure to begin submission process early enough. - Failure to provide sufficient time to complete the process. - Failure to understand the submission process. - Failure to understand the deadlines for submissions. - Failure to satisfy prerequisite registrations. - Unavailability of administrative personnel.